A Guide To Shareholder Roles And Rights In Malaysia

 - make recommendations to the board of directors on management matters.

-Now that you have learned about the roles of a shareholder, click here to learn about the roles and responsibilities of a director too.
-For every company incorporation, MISHU provides complimentary consulting and advisory services to educate shareholders and directors of their roles, responsibilities and rights.
+With every company incorporation, MISHU provides complimentary consulting and advisory services to educate shareholders and directors of their roles, responsibilities and rights.